 We normally let the boats from Saturday to Saturday for 7 nights, so they are priced accordingly.
 We can sometimes offer short breaks, but usually to fill gaps at short notice.
 You can always ring us to see.

-Canoe Hire from Whispering Reeds
+Canoe and Kayak Hire from Whispering Reeds

 These are just suggested trips you might like to take.
 You can of course just paddle out of the yard and follow your nose for a while and see where you end up.
 The beauty of Canoes are that you can go where you like, you aren't restricted just to the channel.